 |Current Research Activities:|

-Research focus is on housing sustainability, with particular emphasis on energy efficiency, indoor air quality, and cnstruction site waste management.
+Research focus is on housing sustainability, with particular emphases on energy efficiency, indoor air quality, and cnstruction site waste management.

 Principal Investigator, Residential Energy Efficiency and Indoor Air Quality

 Extension/Outreach focus is on practical applications of research focus.

 - M.S.
 1981 - Cornell University

 Consumer Economics and Housing